lorenzofox3/lorenzofox/posts/component-as-infinite-loop.md

 # Coroutines and web components

-In the [previous article](./coroutine) we learnt what coroutines are and saw some patterns they can help to implement.
+In the [previous article](./coroutine) we learned what coroutines are and saw some patterns they can help implement.
-In this article, we are going to see how they can help us to model web components in a different way and why you could like it.
+In this article, we will see how coroutines can be used to model web components in a different way, and why you might like it.

 ## Rendering loop

-Coroutines have, among others, few properties we are going to use in this short essay:
+Among other things, coroutines have a few properties that we will use in this short essay:
-* They are before all **functions** and can benefit from the whole functional arsenal of Javascript (composition, higher order function, delegation, etc.)
+* They are primarily **functions** and can benefit from the whole functional arsenal of Javascript (composition, higher order function, delegation, etc.).
-* They are **stateful**
+* They are **stateful**.
-* You can inject pretty much any sort of data when they are paused.
-For instance an infinite loop within the body of the routine can be seen as a public function.
+* You can inject pretty much any kind of data when they are paused.
+For example, an infinite loop within the body of the routine can be considered as a public API function.
 * You cannot, by design, call the ``next`` function concurrently

 ## Introduction example